mediafinger/t8r/README.markdown

 T8r was written with Ruby 2.1.1 and Rails 4.0.3.

 It uses Puma as server and Postgres as database, but these could easily be exchanged to fit your infrastructure.
+The file imports are handled in the background by Sucker Punch - which runs in the same process as Rails.

 There are no external dependencies